sathyamvellal/vimnotes/README.md

 "autocmd BufRead,BufNewFile \*.note set filetype=notes"
 "syntax on"

-The first command above maps the syntax file to the extension ".note" and The second command switches on syntax
+The first command above maps the syntax file 'notes.vim' to files ending the extension ".note"
+    You can change this to your own extension or support multiple extensions if you want.
+The second command switches on syntax highlighting in vim.

-Now copy the syntax file into "~/.vim/syntax/notes.vim". (create folders if they don't exist) Thats it!
+Now copy the syntax file into "~/.vim/syntax/notes.vim". (create folders if they don't exist) Copy it to "/usr/share/vim/vim73/syntax/notes.vimZ" if you want to install for all users Thats it!
 You are now ready to make notes!